PokeOttawa/pokeottawa.github.io/index.md

 The City Hall building is heated, has bathrooms, benches, and wifi.
 It is close to a large number of pokestops and gyms, as well as coffee shops and restaurants.
 You _can_ spend the entire event in the building, if necessary.

 ## Event Details

+### The following times are subject to change based on the results from the poll above

+Watch the [Discord](http://discord.me/pokeottawa) #announcements channel and the [Facebook event](https://www.facebook.com/events/526533707731053/) for updates in the week leading up to the event

 **Registration: 11:45 AM - 12 PM
 Play time: 12 PM - 2 PM